LucasJi/LucasJi/README.md

-- 👋 Hi, I’m @LucasJi
+- 👋 Hi, I’m @LucasJi.
-- 👀 I’m interested in programming, reading and writing
+- 👀 I’m interested in programming, reading and writing.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Next.js, Node.js and Tailwindcss.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me: ymfs.l.j@outlook.com
+- 📫 How to reach me: ymfs.l.j@outlook.com.

 <!---
 LucasJi/LucasJi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.